MicrosoftDocs/appcenter-docs/docs/distribution/codepush/vsts-extension.md

 2. Install the **CodePush** extension from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.code-push)

-3. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repo
+3. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repository.

    > [!NOTE]
    > If you already have a build definition setup for your app, you can feel free to re-use that.
-CodePush doesn't require a distinct build/release defintion in order to work.
+CodePush doesn't require a distinct build/release definition in order to work.

 4. Click **Add build step...** and select one of the following tasks from the **Deploy** category, depending on your app type and/or requirements: